New Information Resource

 There are many health benefits to consuming raw milk.
 Early studies showed that children consuming raw milk had greater resistance to disease, better growth and stronger teeth than children consuming pasteurized milk.
 Animal studies indicate that raw milk confers better bone structure, better organ development, better nutrient assimilation, better fertility and even better behavior than pasteurized milk.
 (See Part II of our Campaign for Real Milk PowerPoint Presentation.)

-Q. Can real raw milk cure asthma and allergies?
+Q. Can real raw milk help relieve asthma and allergies?

-We have received many testimonials of raw milk curing asthma and allergies.
+We have received many testimonials of raw milk relieving the symptoms of asthma and allergies.
 Several recent European studies indicate that children who receive raw milk are much less likely to develop allergies and asthma, especially if the raw milk is given at a young age, in the first year of life.
 See:

 - Studies Showing Raw (Farm) Milk Protective Against Asthma and Allergies